ronickg/react-native-nitro-inspire-face/docs/docs/api/types/SearchTopKResult.md

 # SearchTopKResult

-Result of a top-K face search operation.
+Result of a top-K search operation in face recognition.
+Contains the confidence score and ID of a matched face.

 ```typescript
 type SearchTopKResult = {